RedTurtle/collective.tinymceplugins.advfilelinks/README.rst

 * Plone 4.2.2 and TinyMCE 1.2.12

 ..
 Warning::
-    This product will **not work** on Plone 4.3 or on other Plone sitesversions that use Products.TinyMCE 1.3 or better.
+    This product will **not work** on Plone 4.3 or on every other Plone versions that use Products.TinyMCE 1.3 or better.

     Products.TinyMCE 1.3 has been rewritten from scratch.